shrey45/Engineering_4_Notebook/README.md

 ### Assignment Description

 The purpose of this assignment is to refresh and relearn our skills in Onshape.
-The task is to create and design a ring and a spinner
+The task is to create and design a ring and a spinner according to a guided assignment

 ### Part Link